Browser Autofill Risks

 1. A Routine Tuesday

-It's Tuesday morning at Crestline Dynamics.
-Alice is a senior consultant reviewing her inbox before a client call at 11 AM.
+It's Tuesday morning.
+Alice is reviewing her inbox before a client call at 11 AM.
 She has a few minutes to catch up on internal messages.

 2. Conference Invitation